 Also, check what’s normal in their eyes — red eyeballs may be a capillary response, again the body’s attempt to cool down.

-A half-hour is a lot depending on how hot it is.
-An hour of rambunctious activity in the heat can really push a dog to need 3-4 hours to cool out, depending on their level of fitness.
+A half-hour is a lot, depending on how hot it is.
+An hour of rambunctious activity in the heat can really push a dog to need 3-4 hours to cool out, depending on their fitness level.
 Even if you have a dog that thinks baking outside is just fine, still override them and bring them in.

 Lots of water is also important.
-If the dog MUST be outside, lots and lots of water and shade is vital.
+If the dog MUST be outside, lots and lots of water and shade are vital.
 You can leave a bowl of water or a kiddie pool outside.
-Some people carry a spray bottle to wet down mouths, paws, and heads of the dog.
-Even with a water supply and shade, we recommend that the dog be kept inside or at least have access to the inside or air conditioning somehow.
+Some people carry a spray bottle to wet down the dog’s mouths, paws, and heads.
+Even with a water supply and shade, we recommend that the dog be kept inside or have access to the inside or air conditioning somehow.

 Feel the pavement or surface your dog is going to be on.
 Don’t put your dog into a metal pick-up bed.
 Check the temperature of the pavement.
 Many times the pavement is just too hot for dogs.
 Walk your dog early in the morning or late in the evening.
 There are booties for all sizes of dogs.
 If you’re going to be doing a lot of pavement walking in the summertime — use them.
 You can also coat your dog’s paws with a product like Musher’s Secret to help protect them.